GSA/search.digitalgov.gov/_posts/2015-02-11-third-party.md

 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Analytics > 3rd Party Tracking

-Do you want your search results page to run third-party web services such as 4Q, AddThis, Foresee, Google Analytics, Omniture, Siteimprove, or WebTrends?
+Do you want your search results page to run third-party web services such as Foresee, Google Analytics, Omniture, Siteimprove, or WebTrends?

 Input the JavaScript code you'd like to call from your search results page.
 Click submit to send us your request.
 We'll input your code for you and send you an email to confirm that we've done it.